Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Interstellar comets

 The subsequent evolution of interstellar comets will primarily be governed by dynamical interactions with other stars within their birth cluster, and those objects that ultimately escape the cluster will further experience perturbations induced by the Galactic tidal field.
 These long-term gravitational effects will increase their hyperbolic excess velocities from a few $km/s$ up to tens of $km/s$, similar to the observed velocity of `Oumuamua.
-Estimates for the local density of interstellar objects currently vary significantly, ranging from approximately $10^{14}$~pc$^{-3}$ \citep{PZ_Torres2018} to $8\times10^{14}$~pc$^{-3}$ \citep{Jewitt2017}, and up to $2\times10^{15}$~pc$^{-3}$ \citep{Do2018}.
-Additionally, \cite{Bannister2019} estimated the underlying mass density of interstellar objects, considering scenarios involving planetary instabilities.
-Their results suggest that the total mass of interstellar objects ejected due to planet–disk interactions ranges from approximately $0.004$ to $3$~M$_\oplus$,pc$^{-3}$.
-However, given the current lack of observational data on interstellar objects, these estimates remain highly uncertain.
-Nevertheless, the findings presented in these previous studies, as well as those discussed in this work, clearly indicate that planetary systems can eject substantial fractions of their asteroid and comet populations, implying that numerous interstellar objects populate interstellar space.
+Estimates for the local density of ISOs currently vary significantly, ranging from approximately $10^{14}$~pc$^{-3}$ \citep{PZ_Torres2018} to $8\times10^{14}$~pc$^{-3}$ \citep{Jewitt2017}, and up to $2\times10^{15}$~pc$^{-3}$ \citep{Do2018}.
+Additionally, \cite{OumuamuaISSI2019} estimated the underlying mass density of ISOs, considering scenarios involving planetary instabilities.
+Their results suggest that the total mass of ISOs ejected due to planet–disk interactions ranges from approximately $0.004$ to $3$~M$_\oplus$,pc$^{-3}$.
+However, given the current lack of observational data on ISOs, these estimates remain highly uncertain.
+Nevertheless, the findings presented in these previous studies, as well as those discussed in this work, clearly indicate that planetary systems can eject substantial fractions of their asteroid and comet populations, implying that numerous ISOs populate interstellar space.